Trump to become fan in chief at college football title game

 “It’ll be a great game.
-It’ll be something that a lot of people want to see,” Trump said as the couple departed the White House.
+It’ll be something that a lot of people want to see,” he said as the couple departed the White House.

 Trump took in an LSU game in November when the team went up against Alabama.